Beatus vir: Settings of other psalms

 Psalm 1 has been given many settings, though none are now well-known.
 Beatus Vir (Gorecki), Opus 38, subtitled Psalm for baritone, large mixed chorus and grand orchestra, is a setting of texts from various psalms by Henryk Górecki from 1979, commissioned by Pope John Paul II.
 Neither Psalm 1 nor 112 are used, and the title comes from part of Psalm 33.

 Pieces called Beatus vir are catalogued by Marc-Antoine Charpentier (6 settings: H.175, H.154, H.199, H.208, H.221, H.224 (Ps.
 112), 376 (different text), Stanislao Mattei, Félicien David and many others.

-Verses from Psalm 1-3 (compiled together under the title 'Blessed is the man') form part of the Orthodox All-Night Vigil, and as such settings of these verses are found in settings of the service, including those by Pyotr Ilyich Tchaikovsky and Sergei Rachmaninov.
+Verses from Psalms 1-3 (compiled together under the title 'Blessed is the man') form part of the Orthodox All-Night Vigil, and as such settings of these verses are found in settings of the service, including those by Pyotr Ilyich Tchaikovsky and Sergei Rachmaninov.